rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 He said to them, But now let the one who has a moneybag take it, and likewise a knapsack.
 And let the one who has no sword sell his cloak and buy one. ^2236

-For I tell you that this Scripture must be fulfilled in me : And he was numbered with the transgressors.
+For I tell you that this Scripture must be fulfilled in me: 'And he was numbered with the transgressors.'
 For what is written about me has its fulfillment. ^2237

 And they said, Look, Lord, here are two swords.
 And he said to them, It is enough. ^2238